Precautions for Infections

 - Wear a mask if you are going to be within three feet of them.
-If they are coughing, also cover your clothing and wear gloves because what they cough on you is alive, and the surfaces you touch has live germs on them.
+If they cough, cover your clothing and wear gloves because what they cough on you is alive, and the surfaces you touch have live germs on them.

 - Keep the person in a room to themselves with the door shut.
 A towel placed in front of the door will block air from escaping from within the room.

 - Use disposable plates and utensils for meals or wash dishes in the dishwasher to disinfect.
 Wash clothes separately from the rest of the family in a hot water wash.